Introduction to Software Tester Work

 As a best practice, this is a separate document showing the mapping of requirement number with that of scenarios/cases incorporating that requirement.

-This document may not be used by all kinds of projects but when used it helps in the strong way to trace the high-level scenarios mapping to the requirements.
+This document may not be used by all kinds of projects but when used it helps in a strong way to trace the high-level scenarios mapping to the requirements.
 It indicates the coverage and can be used to check the presence of at least a one these case against each and every requirement.
 Creating and maintaining the RTM document is considered as the best practice however not all kinds of projects (like Agile) use Software prove Work document.
 When the requirements change very frequently, maintaining this document could be overheard.
 In order to avoid this overhead and at the same time have a way to trace requirements some projects incorporate the traceability part into Software Tester work case or its scenario document itself.

 The important aspect is to have a way to trace scenarios/cases to requirements and vice-versa.
 Well-Documented requirements make the task for Prover easier to create and maintain these documents.
 Ambiguous requirements, ever-changing requirements make the life of prover more challenging and can lead to having inconsistent deliverable documents which result in missing out some validation and hence a defect in the end product.